keotl/jivago/docs/dependency_injection/index.rst

 Manual Component Registration
 --------------------------------
 When fine-tuned control is necessary, the service locator should be manually configured by extending the *Context* object.
 In order to do so, first override either ``ProductionJivagoContext`` or ``DebugJivagoContext``.
 This will be your new application context, which should be passed to the JivagoApplication object.
 The ``configure_service_locator`` is where component registration is done.
 Use the ``self.serviceLocator.bind`` method to manually register components.
-Note that Jivago decorators will not be taken in consideration when using manual component registration.
+Note that Jivago decorators will not be taken into consideration when using manual component registration.

 .. literalinclude:: manual_registration.py
    :language: python